Leaf-7/Random-Discord-Bot-Commands/README.md

 # Random Discord Bot Commands
 This is a list of commands that I made for my discord bot, using Node.JS!
-This presumes you already have prior knowledge on `discord.js`!
 (I'm still quite new to Node.JS) (I'm doing this just for fun, don't expect me to actively maintain this!)

-This uses the `Discord.js` Library
+This uses the `Discord.js` Library.
+This presumes you already have prior knowledge on `Discord.js`!
 ## Fetch Minecraft Server Status:
 Fetches the status of a Minecraft server.
 Fetches the Ip address, Motd, Player count, Player names (where possible) and version number.
 Command: `/mcfetch ip:<Enter IP Address>`.